HintringerFabian/ConsoleChess/README.md

 ## Last words

 The game has been tested on Linux and does not work on Windows.
-If you encounter any bugs or issues, please open an issue on this repository and let us know.
+If you encounter any bugs or issues, please open an issue on this repository and let me know.

 Enjoy the game!